 Do you have a place that calls you back endlessly?
-When you’re back home, eagerly awaiting your next trip, it can feel lonely – almost like missing someone you care about.
+When you’re back home, eagerly awaiting your next trip, it can feel lonely—almost like missing someone you care about.
 That tension is what I feel when I’m not in the Bahamas and I’m convinced it’s no accident.
-In fact, it may be leading me toward my purpose.
-That’s what it’s done for international property owner and AirBnB Superhost, April Hubal.
+Maybe it’s leading me toward my purpose.
+That’s what it’s done for international property owner and AirBnB Superhost April Hubal.

-I found April through Instagram earlier this year when I was searching for the perfect AirBnB in Nassau (and she certainly has it).
-We’ve been friends ever since, passing messages back and forth about our love of the Bahamas,
+I found April through Instagram in early 2019 when I was searching for the perfect AirBnB in Nassau (and she certainly has it).
+We’ve been friends ever since, passing messages back and forth about our love of the Bahamas.

-I had the pleasure of doing a Q&A with April to discuss what it’s like to buy property in the Bahamas, run a short-term rental business, and be a genuine boss babe ahead of her House Hunters International premiere.
-April’s episode airs on June 13th at 10:30 pm EST on HGTV.
+I had the pleasure of doing a Q&A with April to discuss what it’s like to buy property in the Bahamas and run a short-term rental business ahead of her House Hunters International premiere.
+April’s episode aired on June 13th, 2019, at 10:30 pm EST on HGTV.

 Before we dive into her slice of paradise in Nassau, let’s see how it all started!